S

 Ewan MacColl & Peggy Seeger, Martin Carthy, Simon & Garfunkel, Sergio Mendes & Brasil '66

-American actors/singers Gordon Heath and Lee Payant moved to France in the late 1940s and became co-owners of a small (capacity 90!)
-Paris club called L'Abbaye.
-For years, the two were its only performers and they built quite a following.
+American actors/singers Gordon Heath and Lee Payant moved to France in the late 1940s and became co-owners of a small (capacity 90) Paris club called L'Abbaye.
+There were appartments above it and to avoid disturbing tenants with applause, patrons would snap their fingers.
+(This was probably the start of the finger-snapping beatnik!)
+For years, the two were L'Abbaye's only performers and they built quite a following.

 "Scarborough Fair" goes back to 17th century England and may have been recorded by others along the way, but Heath & Payant's is the earliest I've found so far.